philbuchanan/Gutenberg-Grid-Blocks/readme.txt

 Gutenberg blocks is a plugin for creating advanced responsive grid rows, columns, and block grids.
 This plugin replaces the default Gutenberg Columns block.

 == Changelog ==

+= 5.7.1 =
+* New: Automatically open setting panels that have values set
+* New: Improved icons to better match existing WordPress icon set
+* New: Removed block grid lager setting notice
+* Fixed: NumberControl label for attributes

 = 5.7.0 =
 * Added: Column span and column offsets to block grid items